Fogg05/05-Concept-Explore/README.md

 The following terms might change in the future, the lastest version shall prevail.
 Please be aware to the changes in the future.

-以下使用条款在将来可能会发生变化，请以最新版本为准。请关注条款内容的变化。

-〇 The Chinese version shall prevail.
+The Chinese version shall prevail.

 As a user, you CAN: